18F/handbook/_pages/how-we-work/software.md

 ### Step 3: Analysis

-After the initial meeting has been conducted, the Software Concierge will:
+After the initial meeting has been conducted, the Software Concierge will work with you to:

 - Reach out to other parts of TTS to find out if others are experiencing the same problem
 - Explore GEAR and the TTS inventory to see what options are already available